What is acupuncture?

 Imagine your pet running around pain-free again or feeling less stiff than he has for years?
 We’ve seen this happen to animals we’ve treated with acupuncture.
 More and more UK vets are using acupuncture, not just because it’s a drug-free, complementary therapy, but because the results are outstanding.
 And while here in the West, we consider acupuncture as “alternative”, in China, horses, cows and pigs have benefited from it for more than 3,000 years!

-Here at Raddenstiles Veterinary Surgery, acupuncture is practiced by Emily Parr BVSc CertAVP MRCVS.
+Here at Raddenstiles Veterinary Surgery, acupuncture is practiced by Dr Emily Martha Parr BVSc CertAVP PgCert VBM MRCVS.

 - Alternative therapies including acupuncture are so successful that the majority of insurance companies will now cover the costs if the treatment is recommended by your vet.